 Modern genealogical programs can provide a wealth of features for both amateur and professional genealogists so starting a project to add a new member among their number is a daunting prospect.
 However, a new design of database offers new possibilities and new ways of doing things.
 As well as the standard methods of entering an individuals information, it should be possible to enter information directly from the evidence.
-For instance, it should be possible to directly enter a transcription of a census return (aided by a template) and indicate whether the the people already exist in the database, are new people to be added or are just incidental (but may become relevant in the future).
+For instance, it should be possible to directly enter a transcription of a census return (aided by a template) and indicate whether the people already exist in the database, are new people to be added or are just incidental (but may become relevant in the future).
 The program should be able do the rest for you.

 One area where current programs have poor support is in internationalisation, they tend to assume a particular culture in things like naming conventions and religious observances.
 The Family Pack will try to avoid this, but to a large extent this will depend on attracting the support of developers from varied backgrounds (all my direct ancestors, for which I have birth details, were born in England!).

 The process of researching your family tree generally involves studying more general aspects of history and geography.
 In this way you may become quite expert in particular field and the information you gather could be very useful to others.
 It is a long term objective of this project that such information is captured and recorded in a universal database.
 In this way a gazetteer can be built up, which includes the changes in names and boundaries over time.
-A catalogue of Sources and Repositories can be built up, possibly linked to templates to simplify entering stardard format sources.
+A catalogue of Sources and Repositories can be built up, possibly linked to templates to simplify entering standard format sources.
 A historical time line of events, both general and local, can be created to provide a context for the lives of those we are studying.